harrison-broadbent/clipprs/README.md

         · /Users/harrisonbroadbent/Google Drive/life/clipprs
         Updated path to /Users/harrisonbroadbent/Google Drive/life/clipprs

-  - This will keep the clipprs_db.json file backed up, and will also allow you to work across different machines by pointing all your clipprs instances at the db file.
+  - This will keep the clipprs_db.json file backed up, and will also allow you to work across different machines by pointing all your Clipprs instances at the db file.

 ### Add
   -  Add a new clip to your system with -